bictorv/chaosnet-bridge/doc/CONFIGURATION.md

     For TLS links *only*, an additional parameter `mux` can be used to multiplex more hosts (e.g. a KLH10) over a single TLS connection, without requiring a separate subnet to be allocated.
 See [an example config](EXAMPLES.md).
 The argument *%o-list* is a comma-separated list of octal Chaosnet addresses (note: no spaces allowed, only commas).
 A maximum limit for the number of multiplexed addresses exists (currently 16, see `CHTLS_MAXMUX`).
     **NOTE** that the "muxed" addresses *must* be on the same subnet as the TLS link, and *each* must be directly reachable through (individual) links, defined *before* the TLS link. *Note*: If the link to the muxed address is a `subnet` link (rather than a `host` link), routing might break.

+- `link` *LINKTYPE*

+  Sets the link type of the route.
+This is useful when the bridge of the route might not always be connected/available.
+  If unspecified, the link type is taken from the currently available link to the bridge, or is left as "no link", making it useless.

 ### LINKTYPE:

 For links, you need to specify what link layer implementation is used for it.